 They are the latest induction to the family.
-They offer a much more reliable bandwidth to improve the speed of the connection.
+They offer a much more reliable bandwidth to improve the connection’s speed.
 They can operate at a whopping 2000 MHz.

 The most common type of connector used with these cables is an RJ 45, Registered Jack 45 connector.
 They have a wide range of applications from local computers to modems and many other machines.

-If you are looking for buying a connector, here a link to order online.
+If you want to buy a connector, here is a link to order online.